Ayaz-26/Space/README.md

 The main goals:
 1. Make a module base
 2. Hook it
-3. And test it until it works
+3. And test it and fix it until it works